spectrum-health-systems/Abatab/README.md

 For everything else, please see the [Abatab documentation][AbatabDocumentation].

-> PLEASE NOTE: As of version 23.0, Abatab documentation is in active development, and may be incomplete and/or innacurate.
-The plan is to have the documentation complete as of version 23.2 (or so).
+> PLEASE NOTE: As of version 23.1, Abatab documentation is in active development, and may be incomplete and/or innacurate.
+The plan is to have the documentation complete for the Spring23 Community Release.

 <br>